Dan Rostenkowski: After Congress

 Rostenkowski received a federal pension of between US$97,000 and US$125,000 per year.
 Congressional pensions are based on years of service and Rostenkowski is one of the few Congressmen to have served 36 years in Congress.

 Rostenkowski's papers are now held at the Congressional Archives at Loyola University Chicago.

 Death

-On August 11, 2010, Rostenkowski died at the age of 82 from the effects of lung cancer at his summer home in Genoa City, Wisconsin.
+On August 11, 2010, Rostenkowski died at the age of 82 from the effects of lung cancer at his summer home in Powers Lake, Wisconsin.

 A funeral was held on August 17, 2010, at the St. Stanislaus Kostka Church in northwest Chicago, with his body being buried in Saint Adalbert Catholic Cemetery, at Niles, Illinois.